How meeting a couple in a bar…Led to an afternoon surrounded by automotive splendour.

 You'll also pass Mercedes-Benz Arena & the Porsche Arena on the drive to the museum - You're very much in Germany's 'Motor City'

-Once discreetly parked up at the far end of the car park, which as you've probably guessed is about 70% Mercedes anyway, we head to buy our tickets.
+Once discreetly parked up at the far end of the car park, which, as you've probably guessed, is about 70% Mercedes anyway, we head to buy our tickets.

-The exhibits are priceless, and detail how Carl Benz & Gottlieb Daimler independently shaped the future of the motoring world.
+The exhibits are priceless and detail how Carl Benz & Gottlieb Daimler independently shaped the future of the motoring world.

-The journey through time
+Discovering the Mercedes-Benz MuseumThe journey through time

-Then perhaps my favourite section
+The best of the Mercedes-Benz MuseumThen perhaps my favourite section

 The section dedicated to motorsport.
 Here there are true legends, a gallery of some of the most notable racing machines ever built.
-The list of drivers that have raced for them equally impressive.
+The list of drivers that have raced for them is equally impressive.